jeskesen/i2c_imu/README.md

 # RTIMULib - a versatile 9-dof IMU library for embedded Linux systems

 RTIMULib is the simplest way to connect a 9-dof IMU to an embedded Linux system and obtain Kalman-filtered quaternion or Euler angle pose data.
-Basically, two simple funtion calls (IMUInit() and IMURead()) are all that's need to integrate RTIMULib.
+Basically, two simple funtion calls (IMUInit() and IMURead()) are pretty much all that's need to integrate RTIMULib.

 Two demo programs are included - RTIMULibDemo is a GUI-based program that shows all the data being produce and also support compass calibration.
 RTIMULibDrive is just about the most basic program possible and can be used for performance testing filters and drivers.
 It can also be used as the basis of a real application quite easily.

 Its prerequisites are very simple - just I2C support on the target system along with the standard build-essential (included in the Raspberry Pi Raspbian distribution by default).

 RTIMULib provides a flexible framework for interfacing 9-dof IMUs to embedded Linux systems.
-RTIMULib currently supports the InvenSense MPU9150 single chip IMU and support for others will follow.
-RTIMULib also supports multiple sensor integration filters such as Kalman filters.
+RTIMULib currently supports the InvenSense MPU9150 single chip IMU, Pololu Altimu and Adafruit 9-dof IMU.
+Support for others will follow.
+RTIMULib also supports multiple sensor integration fusion filters such as Kalman filters.

 The instructions here are for the Raspberry Pi but RTIMULib can be use easily with other embedded systems with minor (or no changes).
 An abstraction layer allows RTIMULib to be used with non-Linux systems also.

 Check out www.richards-tech.com for more details, updates and news.

-# Release history
+## Release history

+### April 9 2014 - 0.9.2

+### STM L3GD20H + LSM303D IMU Implementation now working

+The combination of the L3GD20H gyro and LSM303D accel/mag chip is now working.
+The physical configuration supported is as used on the Pololu Altimu V3 - http://www.pololu.com/product/2469.
+The pressure chip on the 10-dof version will be supported shortly but 9-dof is working now.

+### STM L3GD20 + LSM303DLHC IMU Implementation now working

+The combination of the L3GD20 and LSM303DLHC accel/mag chip is now working.
+The physical configuration supported is as used on the Adafruit 9-dof IMU - http://www.adafruit.com/products/1714.

-## April 7 2014 - 0.9.1
+### April 7 2014 - 0.9.1

-### Improved performance with MPU-9150
+#### Improved performance with MPU-9150

 A new caching strategy for the MPU-9150 seems to be achieving 1000 samples per second without fifo overflows using a 900MHz Raspberry Pi and 400kHz I2C bus.
 This is as reported by RTIMULibDrive with a CPU utilization of 28%.
 RTIMULibDemo manages 890 samples per second with the MPU-9150 set to 1000 samples per second.
 The driver gracefully handles this situation although there is increased delay when the application cannot handle the full sample rate.

-### Auto detection of IMU
+#### Auto detection of IMU

 RTIMULib can now scan for supported IMUs and configure automatically.
 This is the default behavior now.
 It handles IMUs at alternate address automatically as well (for example, it will detect an MPU-9150 at 0x68 or 0x69).

-### Partial support for STM L3GD20H/LSM303D IMUs
+#### Partial support for STM L3GD20H/LSM303D IMUs

 This is in a very early state and only supports the gyro sensor at the moment.

-## April 4 2014 - 0.9.0
+### April 4 2014 - 0.9.0

 Initial release with support for MPU9150.

-# RTIMULib on the Raspberry Pi/Raspbian
+## RTIMULib on the Raspberry Pi/Raspbian

-## Obtaining RTIMULib
+### Obtaining RTIMULib

 From a command prompt, enter:

 	git clone https://github.com/richards-tech/RTIMULib.git

-## Setting up the Raspberry Pi
+### Setting up the Raspberry Pi

-### Connecting the MPU9150
+#### Connecting the IMU

 The easiest way to connect the IMU to the Raspberry Pi is to use something like the Adafruit Pi Plate (http://www.adafruit.com/products/801) as it makes it obvious where the I2C bus 1 pins are and where to pick up 3.3V.
-Basically, you need to connect the I2C SDA, I2C SCL, 3.3V and GND to the MPU9150 breakout board you are using.
+Basically, you need to connect the I2C SDA, I2C SCL, 3.3V and GND to the IMU breakout board you are using.
 Take care with these connections or else disaster may follow!

-### Enabling and Configuring the I2C Bus
+#### Enabling and Configuring the I2C Bus

 Add the following two lines to /etc/modules: